Jesulonimi21/open-study-college-exercise/Readme.md

 A good deal of evidence can be seen in the github actions where i run the following tests

 ```

+## Bonus
+- Added a createAdmin and loginAdmin
+- Admin is the only one that can update a course when the env var ONLY_ADMIN is set to true
+- Added Linting and Formatting to the code
+- Added continuous integration with github actions for checking linting, formatting and running tests in CI, can be viewed on the repo [here](https://github.com/Jesulonimi21/open-study-college-exercise/actions/runs/12502563535)
+- Used a production live database
+- Added end to end tests in jest to test the required functionalities
+- Added a dockerfile so that the code could be run in a container by any developer without having to configure local software, this image could also be put in a container service like AWS ECS or DigitalOcean apps to host the backend

+## Performance Optimization
+- used the `info` from `GraphQLResolveInfo` to reduce query cost on the backend by making sure that we were only fetching the columns that were requested in the graphql query from the database  on the backend, hence making database queries faster since unnecessary columns were not fetched from the db as seen [here](https://github.com/Jesulonimi21/open-study-college-exercise/blob/7a00cd0ff48b173792c626dc15d9fcc999fed6ee/src/resolvers/index.ts#L77).
+- Batching and Caching using the DataLoader Library, this makes sure i'm not making two identical database calls within a single request so this stores the keys of certain requests previously made, for example, if we want to fetch all courses as well as the collection they belong to, the moment this has fetched a particular collection for a course from the db using the collection id, it would cache that result such that the second time another course decides to fetch that same collection using its collection id, it would not fetch the collection again from the db, but instead return the previously cached collection.
+By doing this, it batches multiple database requests into a single query to make sure not two database requests are the same, i used it [here](https://github.com/Jesulonimi21/open-study-college-exercise/blob/7a00cd0ff48b173792c626dc15d9fcc999fed6ee/src/index.ts#L20) and [here](https://github.com/Jesulonimi21/open-study-college-exercise/blob/7a00cd0ff48b173792c626dc15d9fcc999fed6ee/src/resolvers/index.ts#L294).

+## What Would I have done better if i had more time
+ - I would have made sure not just to stop at Continuous Integration but also add continuous deployment so that the latest version of our backend could be hosted on an hosting service the moment a PR is approved
+ - I would have separated the file for the resolvers and made sure that there were different files for authentication and specific queries/mutations so one file is not too long
+ - I would have added all the types in the global.d.ts file instead of just some of them

 PASS tests/test.ts (32.737 s)
   test open study group asessment
     ✓ Can Register User (561 ms)